Gooey caramel nougat bars made with Medjool dates and an almond flour nougat base. Dunk them in vegan chocolate for a Snickers dessert feel!

 Place the pan back in the freezer for half an hour-ish until the date caramel and crushed almonds set in place.

-After the thirty minutes are up, remove the pan from the freezer.
 Next, remove the entire base from the pan by lifting from the parchment paper edges.

 Transfer the frozen block on-to a cutting board and carefully slice into squares or bars.